The Gist: Your email welcome series is your chance to take advantage of a new email subscriber's excitement and interest.

 The Benefits of Welcome Sequences

-Why are welcome sequences SO awesome that you should postpone working on your sales funnel – the thing EVERY online business influencer can’t stop talking about – to get one running ASAP?
+Why are welcome sequences SO awesome that you should postpone working on your sales funnel – the thing EVERY marketing expert can’t stop talking about – to get one running ASAP?

 You build momentum from your initial conversion